dipen-yadav/dipen-yadav.github.io/_pages/about.md

  <h2>News</h2>

+  <b>April 2023</b>: (Very) happy to start a research internship in Google Berlin, as part of the Google Brain team!

  <b>March 2023</b>: Our paper [Language-Family Adapters for Low-Resource Multilingual NMT](https://arxiv.org/pdf/2209.15236.pdf) was accepted at LoResMT, EACL 2023!

  <b>February 2023</b>: Check out or work on [Isochronous Automatic Dubbing](https://arxiv.org/pdf/2302.12979.pdf); this is the result of my internship in Amazon AI last fall.